SPOKANE, Wash. — Remnants of Hillyard's past days of prosperity are everywhere.

 Hamilton said in the late 1990’s efforts began to try to revitalize Hillyard.
 Over the course of the years, residents formed community groups, the city made infrastructure improvements, people opened up businesses and the schools improved.

 In 2017, Rogers High School graduation rate was 82 percent, an achievement many did not think would happen.
 Rogers was even featured in the New York Times.

 In recent years, investors have seen Hillyard’s potential.
 One of them is Dwayne Alexander.
 Alexander owns a few different properties in Hillyard, including the former Masonic Temple at Diamond and Market Streets.

-Two years ago, he bought the building and has breathed new life into the historic building.
+Two years ago, he bought the temple and has breathed new life into the historic building.
 Alexander and his business partners turned it into an entertainment center called the Roxie.
 It is named after Alexander’s mother Roxie, who still lives in Asotin.

-The Roxie hosts musical performances, caters events, and has a 21-and-over arcade.
-It has areas that can be rented for weddings, parties and meetings.
+The Roxie hosts musical performances, caters events and has a 21-and-over arcade.
+It has areas that can be rented for weddings, parties, and meetings.
 The Roxie also has a party bus.

 Alexander said he believes the public perception of Hillyard is changing.
 And he wanted to contribute to the revival of the area.